using MTH229

 It seems as though we could be here all day.
 Indeed, if doing this by hand it might take up quite a bit of time.
 We should automate this.
 Before automating this, we need to think: when would we stop?

 Mathematically we can keep taking halves using the concept of a limit.
 See for example Zeno’s paradox.
 On a computer we don’t have such a luxury.
-In fact, for floating point numbers we couldn’t keep taking halves – even if we wanted – as ultimately we should expect to get a and b being floating point values that are next to each other – and hence there is no midpoint.
-(Well, there are some cases that suggest a more careful numeric approach to the above.)
+In fact, for floating point numbers we couldn’t keep taking halves – even if we wanted – as ultimately we should expect to get a

 So even though this doesn’t make mathematical sense we can try stopping when the following condition is no longer true:

-a < c < b
+< c < b a

 false

-The MTH229 package has a bisection method implemented for this which also outputs a graphical indication of the first few steps taken.
+method implemented for this which also outputs a graphical indication of the first few steps taken.

 Okay, let’s look at the function \(f(x) = -16x^2 + 32x\).
 We know that \(0\) and \(2\) are roots.
 Let’s see if our algorithm finds them: